-Racial oppression refers to race-based disadvantages, discrimination, and exploitation based on skin color.
-26
+Racial oppression "refers to race-based disadvantages, discrimination, and exploitation based on skin color."34

-White privilege refers to the unquestioned and unearned set of advantages, entitlements, benefits, and choices bestowed on people solely because they are white.
+White privilege "refers to the unquestioned and unearned set of advantages, entitlements, benefits, and choices bestowed on people solely because they are white.
 Generally white people who experience such privilege do so without being conscious of it.
-The concept of white privilege also
+The concept of white privilege also implies the right to assume the universality of one's own experiences, marking others as different or exceptional while perceiving oneself as normal."35

-White fragility is a state in which even a minimum amount of racial stress becomes intolerable, triggering a range of defensive moves.
+White fragility "is a state in which even a minimum amount of racial stress becomes intolerable, triggering a range of defensive moves.
 These moves include the outward display of emotions such as anger, fear, guilt, and behaviors such as argumentation, silence, and leaving the stress-inducing situation.
 These behaviors, in turn, function to reinstate white racial equilibrium.
-Racial stress results from an interruption to what is racially familiar.28
+Racial stress results from an interruption to what is racially familiar."36

-White supremacy is a racist ideology based upon the belief that white people are superior in many ways to people of other races and that therefore white people should be dominant over other races.
-White supremacy is historically based, institutionally perpetuated system of exploitation and oppression of continents, nations, and peoples of color by white peoples and nations of the European continent for the purpose of maintaining and defending a system of wealth, power, and privilege.29
+White supremacy "is a racist ideology based upon the belief that white people are superior in many ways to people of other races and that therefore white people should be dominant over other races.
+White supremacy is historically based, institutionally perpetuated system of exploitation and oppression of continents, nations, and peoples of color by white peoples and nations of the European continent for the purpose of maintaining and defending a system of wealth, power, and privilege."37 A white supremacist is someone who advocates for the existence and perpetuation of this ideology.